stephanschabuss97-design/Gesundheits-berwachung/docs/Supabase Proxy Refactor Plan.md

    - Classify each usage:
      - **Read-only diagnostics** → can be migrated to a helper or `diag` module that imports `supabaseState`.
      - **Control logic** (e.g. checking auth state) → should be refactored to use `authCore` / barrel exports directly.

+   **Status (2025-11-24): window state bindings still in use**
+   - `assets/js/main.js:382-389,1153-1159` references the implicit global `sbClient` for login checks (`isLoggedIn` shortcut + `watchAuthState` bootstrap).
+That is control logic and must be rewritten to import `supabaseState` (or call `ensureSupabaseClient`) rather than rely on the window binding.
+   - `app/supabase/auth/guard.js:262-266` reads `globalWindow?.sbClient` to fetch the current session inside `getSessionUser()`.
+This should swap to `supabaseState.sbClient`.
+   - `app/modules/capture/index.js:332-352` consumes `__authState` and `__lastLoggedIn` to keep Capture unlocked during the “unknown” grace phase.
+This is control logic; migrate to barrel exports that expose `supabaseState.authState` / `supabaseState.lastLoggedIn` (or provide helpers).
+   - No purely diagnostic (read-only logging) usage of these globals remains; every occurrence influences flow control.
+Once these modules import state directly, we can remove the `window.sbClient` / `__authState` / `__lastLoggedIn` bindings altogether.

 3. **Update consumers**
    - Replace global calls with: